oliviernam/DevOps-Training-intermediate/cloudone-smart-check/README.md

 ## Objective

-This folder dows contain some scripts to ease a Smart Check deployment in different environments.
+This folder does contain some scripts to ease a Smart Check deployment in different environments.
 The deployment scripts are all capable of doing the initially required password change.

 Please use `deploy-dns.sh` when the load balancer in the target environment uses a public DNS name (e.g. in AWS).